CollectionBuilder/collectionbuilder.github.io/_includes/workshop/metadata.md

 CollectionBuilder has some metadata standards and formats that you'll need to follow in order for the site to work correctly.
 Follow the steps below to get your metadata ready.

 ***At this time, CONTENTdm's compound objects are not supported in CollectionBuilder.*** *If you have a compound object, link to it as a complete pdf.*

+{% include bootstrap/alert.md color="primary" text="**If you brought own CONTENTdm metadata**, you should use if for the following section. **If you did not bring your own metadata**, you can use one of our [sample data sets](https://github.com/CollectionBuilder/collectionbuilder-sample-data)." %}

 1. [Metadata Template](#template)